jqbung0318/courier-vms/README.md

 - frontend: vehicle management dashboard
 - backend: API server & business logic

 Each of the service has their own docker compose file.
-A All-in-One(AIO) docker compose file is in progress.
+A All-in-One(AIO).
+Please refer to the docker file for the setup.
+ENV setup can be done by copy the local to staging folder.

+## Moving Forward...
+- properly utilising graphql calls as client side rendering
+- build nextjs for productino optimise webpage

 # Original Question